RazrFalcon/notes-on-svg-parsing/src/text/text-anchor.md

 Notice that Safari no longer renders two words one the same line now.

-Whitespaces handling in SVG is its own circle of hell, which we discussed in the [Whitespaces handling](./whitespaces.md) chapter.
+Whitespaces handling in SVG is its own circle of hell, which we discuss in the [Whitespaces handling](./whitespaces.md) chapter.
 And it can affect even something seemingly unrelated like RTL text alignment.